Dujiangyan Irrigation System

 Anlan Suspension Bridge

 The Anlan Suspension Bridge spans the Minjiang River and is one of the most engaging landmarks in Dujiangyan.
-In the early days, it was built with wooden planks and bamboo ropes, but now it retains its traditional appearance while improving safety.
-Walking on it, the bridge body sways slightly, which is very interesting.
-Standing in the center of the bridge, you can clearly overlook the overall structure of Fish Mouth Levee, Feishayan Channel and Baopingkou, and the division of the inner and outer rivers is clear at a glance.
-Bridges, water, mountains and ancient water conservancy projects intertwine to form a unique picture, making it an excellent location for taking photos and viewing.
+The entire bridge is mainly made of wooden planks and ropes.
+When walking on it, it will sway slightly with your footsteps.
+This is the most direct way for tourists to feel the power of the Minjiang River.
+Standing in the center of the bridge, you can clearly overlook the overall structure of Dujiangyan, and the division of the inner and outer rivers is clear at a glance.

 Yulei Mountain